MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 ---
-title: Use Insights
+title: Use Microsoft Viva Insights in Outlook
-description: Learn how to use the options in the Insights Outlook add-in.
+description: Learn how to use the options in the Viva Insights Outlook add-in
 author: madehmer
 ms.author: v-pausch
 ms.topic: article